Everest Base Camp or Gokyo Lakes First Before Cho La Pass

 Day 10: Hike to Kalapatthar (5550m) and Trek to Pangboche (3985m)

 It is also an adventure day.
-You hike early morning with a flashlight for about two hours to Kalapatthar from Gorakshep.
+You hike early in the morning with a flashlight for about two hours to Kalapatthar from Gorakshep.
 Seeing the nearest view of the world's highest mountain and 360° surrounding tall mountains, you hike back to Gorakshep, have breakfast, and then trek down to Pangboche through Lobuche, Thukla, and Pheriche.
 It is about a 5-6 hrs trekking day, excluding the Kalapatthar hike.

 Day 11: Trek from Pangboche to Namche (3440m)